 If you are looking for the perfect dinner for those warm summer evening barbecues, look no further.
 This spicy grilled chipotle chicken is balanced perfectly with a cool, sweet peach salsa for a dinner that will WOW your friends and family.

 I’m always looking for recipes that fit the season.
 Rainy, cold weather needs warm comfort foods like soups and crockpot meals.
 Summers need grilling recipes and recipes that use fresh fruits that are ripe in the summer months.

 This recipe has both; grilled and fresh fruit!
 The flavors in this dish are so unique!
-You get a little heat from the chipotle and jalapeno pepper, but it is balanced with a cool, refreshing peach salsa bursting with summery flavors!
+You get a little heat from the chipotle and jalapeno pepper, which is balanced with a cool, refreshing peach salsa bursting with summery flavors!
 I am confident this will be a hit in your home.

 I always start with grilling the peaches.
 That way, they can cool as you prepare the other ingredients.
 Preheat the grill to medium-high heat (the temperature will vary based on your grill).
 Start by cutting the peaches in half and removing the pits.
 Brush a little oil on the cut side of the peaches.
 Put the cut side down on the grill.
 Grill the peaches for 4 to 5 minutes or longer (again, it will depend on your grill).
 Rotate the peaches a quarter turn halfway through the grilling.
 You want the peaches to begin to char (blacken slightly).
 Remove them from the grill and set them aside to cool.